Chromatic convergence for the algebraic K-theory of the sphere spectrum: Basic properties of chromatic semiconvergence and proof of Theorem

 \begin{prop} Let $X$ be a spectrum and assume that there exists $m\geq 0$ such that $K(n)_{*}X=0$ for all $n>m$.
 Then the natural map $\holim L_{n}X\to L_{m}X$ is a weak equivalence. \end{prop}

 Because $N$-truncated spectra are $K(n)$-acyclic for all $n>0$, the previous propositions then imply the following one.

-\begin{prop} Let $X$ be a spectrum and assume that there exists $m\geq 0$ and $N\in \bZ$ such that the localization map $X\to L_{m}X$ is $N$-truncated.
-Then $X$ is chromatically $N$-semiconvergent.
+\begin{prop} Let $X$ be a spectrum and assume that there exists $m\geq 0$ and $N\in \bZ$ such that the localization map $X_{(p)}\to L_{m}X$ is $N$-truncated.
+Then $F(X)$ is weakly equivalent to the homotopy fiber of $X_{(p)}\to L_{m}X$ and $X$ is chromatically $N$-semiconvergent.
 In particular, if $X$ is $L_{m}$-local, then $X$ is chromatically convergent. \end{prop}

 The cofiber of the map from the localization to the completion $X_{(p)}\to X\phat$ is always rational (and hence $L_{0}$-local).
 Combining Propositions~\ref{prop1} and~\ref{prop2}, we get the following result.